 The Neon Server receives, processes, displays, stores and reports collected data in many ways.
 On top of that The Neon Server also can issue control commands based on pre-set algorithms and issue alarms and notifications via several mediums.

-Alarm set points can be set up on the NRL units as well as the Neon Server further alarm notifications can be sent via several methods including email and SMS text messages.
+Alarm setpoints can be set up on the NRL units as well as the Neon Server further alarm notifications can be sent via several methods including email and SMS text messages.
 Alarm triggers can initiate physical actions in the field such as turning pumps on and off or activating other control functions based on the internal program within the NRL.

 The Neon system has fully bi-directional communications between the NRL and the Neon Server.
-This allows for remote diagnosis, remote programming and remote firmware updating for operation of the remote equipment and thereby reducing costly site visits.
+This allows for remote diagnosis, remote programming and remote firmware updating for the operation of the remote equipment and thereby reducing costly site visits.

-NRL units can be configured to read sensors, log data internally to local memory and push data to the central Neon server at user settable intervals such as once a minute, every few minutes, every hour, or once a day.
-Data can be viewed on the Neon Web interface in near real time from any browser and the comprehensive reporting engine within Neon allows for reporting out to other systems using email, ftp, and web services, either dynamically, every minute, or on a daily, monthly, quarterly or annual basis.
+NRL units can be configured to read sensors, log data internally to local memory and push data to the central Neon server at user-settable intervals such as once a minute, every few minutes, every hour, or once a day.
+Data can be viewed on the Neon Web interface in near real-time from any browser and the comprehensive reporting engine within Neon allows for reporting out to other systems using email, FTP, and web services, either dynamically, every minute, or on a daily, monthly, quarterly or annual basis.

 The NRL Internal architecture is shown below.